0x6d69636b/windows_hardening/README.md

 The script was developed for English systems.
 It is possible that in other languages the analysis is incorrect.
 Please create an issue if this occurs.

+### Signed version

+The development of _HardeningKitty_ happens in this repository.
+In the [repository of scip AG](https://github.com/scipag/HardeningKitty) is a stable version of _HardeningKitty_ that has been *signed* with the code signing certificate of _scip AG_.
+This means that _HardeningKitty_ can also be run on systems that only allow signed scripts.

 ### How to run

 Run the script with administrative privileges to access machine settings.
 For the user settings it is better to execute them with a normal user account.
 Ideally, the user account is used for daily work.